 Shared (S) locks allow concurrent transactions to read (SELECT) a resource under pessimistic concurrency control.
 No other transactions can modify the data while shared (S) locks exist on the resource.
 Shared (S) locks on a resource are released as soon as the read operation completes, unless the transaction isolation level is set to repeatable read or higher, or a locking hint is used to retain the shared (S) locks for the duration of the transaction.

-Update (U) locks prevent a common form of deadlock.
-In a repeatable read or serializable transaction, the transaction reads data, acquiring a shared (S) lock on the resource (page or row), and then modifies the data, which requires lock conversion to an exclusive (X) lock.
-If two transactions acquire shared-mode locks on a resource and then attempt to update data concurrently, one transaction attempts the lock conversion to an exclusive (X) lock.
-The shared-mode-to-exclusive lock conversion must wait because the exclusive lock for one transaction is not compatible with the shared-mode lock of the other transaction; a lock wait occurs.
-The second transaction attempts to acquire an exclusive (X) lock for its update.
-Because both transactions are converting to exclusive (X) locks, and they are each waiting for the other transaction to release its shared-mode lock, a deadlock occurs.
+Update locks prevent a common form of deadlock.
+A transaction reads data, gets a shared lock on it, and then modifies the data.
+Which needs a lock conversion to an exclusive lock.
+If two transactions get shared locks on a resource and try to update the data at the same time, one transaction will try to convert its lock to an exclusive lock.
+The shared-to-exclusive lock conversion has to wait.
+Because the exclusive lock for one transaction is not compatible with the shared lock of the other transaction.
+This causes a lock wait.
+The second transaction tries to get an exclusive lock for its update.
+Both transactions are converting to exclusive locks and waiting for the other transaction to release its shared lock.
+This creates a deadlock.

 To avoid this potential deadlock problem, update (U) locks are used.
 Only one transaction can obtain an update (U) lock to a resource at a time.
 If a transaction modifies a resource, the update (U) lock is converted to an exclusive (X) lock.

 Exclusive (X) locks prevent access to a resource by concurrent transactions.
 With an exclusive (X) lock, no other transactions can modify data; read operations can take place only with the use of the NOLOCK hint or read uncommitted isolation level.